Double Eyelid Surgery in Singapore

 Generally speaking, there are two types of blepharoplasty: cosmetic blepharoplasty and functional (medical) blepharoplasty.

-If one has a cosmetic issue with the eyelids or have such severe excess skin that it starts to affect the visual field, then one could consider blepharoplasty.
+If one has a cosmetic issue with the eyelids or has such severe excess skin that it starts to affect the visual field, then one could consider blepharoplasty.
 A detailed examination and in-depth discussion with your oculoplastic surgeon will help to determine the type of blepharoplasty that is most appropriate for your eyelids.

 What are the differences between a suture technique and an incisional technique for upper blepharoplasty?

 The incisional technique for eye lift surgery involves skin incision and the formation of a fine surgical scar plane that allows a crease to form in eye opening.
 The advantage here is the ability to excise any excess skin, superficial muscle and fat that may contribute to the eyelid bulk.
 There is also the opportunity to add in a mini-lift and eyelash eversion for greater rejuvenation.
 In older individuals, the wound heals well after a few weeks and is often not visible after a few months.
-In younger patients, wound healing can be exuberant and the crease may be prominent for quite some months before it becomes less visible.
+In younger patients, wound healing can be exuberant, and the crease may be prominent for quite some months before it becomes less visible.

 Both techniques can be performed alone or in combination with a medial epicanthoplasty to achieve a more parallel crease.